oroinc/documentation/dev_guide/entities/integration.rst

 Sometimes you need to integrate data from external systems into your application.
-For example, imagine that you have another application where tasks can be created that you want to sync with OroCRM.
-OroPlatform provides means to achieve a seamless integration of other applications through the `OroIntegrationBundle`_.
+For example, imagine that you have another application where tasks can be created that you want to sync with your Oro application.
+OroPlatform provides means to achieve a seamless integration of third-party systems through the `OroIntegrationBundle`_.

 Basic Implementation and Configuration
 --------------------------------------